 There you have yourself a simple, keto-friendly avocado smoothie!
 This always hits the spot for me when I’m craving a thick milkshake.
 Sure, it doesn’t have scoops of ice cream in it, but it’s a nice, clean treat that is low in carbs as well!
 Cravings can be tempting, but occasionally treating yourself to these alternative cheat meals is one way to curb them.

 Feel free to reduce the almond milk if you prefer a thicker shake, or add more sweetener if you really want to hit those cravings.
+You can also substitute out almond milk for your preferred choice of low carb alternative to milk.

 This smoothie is best served immediately.
 Avocados tend to brown rather quickly due to the oxidation.
 It’ll still be safe to drink, but I find that the browning does alter the taste a bit.